-Va.
-Gov. Glenn Youngkin pivots from win on school masks to new priority: tax cuts
+Virginia Gov. Glenn Youngkin pivots from win on school masks to new priority: Tax cuts

 Fresh off his big win to make school masks optional, Youngkin is pivoting to tax cuts as his next priority.
-He took the message to Leesburg Thursday morning and headed to Chesapeake in the afternoon.
+He took the message to Leesburg on Thursday morning and headed to Chesapeake in the afternoon.

 “Yesterday we stood up for parents,” Youngkin told the crowd in Chester.
 “Today we’re cutting taxes.”